ljoonal/ReModCE/README.md

 Mostly just removes features for more paranoid users and makes building on linux possible.

 # Description
-This is essentially a public version of my invite-only VRChat mod.
+This is essentially a public version of RequiDev's invite-only VRChat mod.
 It's a cut-down version with no connection to the ReMod server and with it's security measures removed.

 If you want a feature or have a bug report, head over to the issues page and create an issue for it!